Imperal Docs

 What's actually happening

-• Extension("hello-world", ...) declares your extension to the web-kernel.
+• Extension("hello-world", ...) declares your extension to the platform.
 The first positional is the app_id — required, lowercase, hyphen-separated.

-• ChatExtension(ext, tool_name=..., description=...) registers the chat tool the LLM sees.
-One per extension.
+• ChatExtension(ext, tool_name="hello_world", description=...) registers the chat surface.
+One per extension. tool_name= is the canonical registration key for the surface.

-• @chat.function("greet", action_type="read", description=...) registers greet as a callable tool.
-Pydantic params are auto-detected from the typed function arg, so no extra kwarg is needed.
+• @chat.function("greet", action_type="read", description=..., data_model=Greeting) registers greet as a callable tool.
+Pydantic params are auto-detected from the typed function arg, so no extra parameter is needed.
+A read tool declares its data_model (V23).

 • actions_explicit=True is the federal-grade default: nothing fires until the user clearly asks.